Visa Application Guidelines

 STEP 1 - Gather information on your situation

-Seek information and check if you require a visa or not
+Seek information and check if you need a visa or not

-This portal helps you assemble the information you will need before submitting your visa application online.
+This portal helps you gather the information you will need before submitting your visa application online.

-The visa wizard will help you determine, depending on your situation, the visa requirements to which you are subject, as well as the submission fee and required supporting documents.
+The visa wizard will help you determine, depending on your situation, the visa requirements, as well as the visa fees and required supporting documents.

-If you have lived in the Schengen Area within the past 6 months please use the Visa Calculator tool to determine the precise number of days you have remaining. (online calculator ).
+If you have stayed in the Schengen Area within the past 6 months please use the Visa Calculator tool to determine the precise number of days remaining for your authorized stay. (online calculator ).

 Determine which authority is approved to receive your application

-In addition to furnishing important general information, this link offers pages specific to your local, so that you can access the most accurate information for your visa application.
+In addition to providing important general information, this link offers specific pages related to your place of residence, so that you can access the most accurate information for your visa application.